kyle-lt/dotnet-distributed-otel-appd/README.md

 - `jaeger-list.yaml`
   - This spec is a list containing a single-replica Deployment and a few Services (using NodePort and ClusterIP) for the Jaeger all-in-one components.

-## Development/Testing
-This repo contains some artifacts to ease re-builds for testing.
-- `runWithBuild.sh`
-   - This script builds a runnable jar and runs it locally (no container)
-- `imageBuildAndRunTailLog.sh`
-   - This script builds a runnable jar, builds the app image, creates (or re-creates) the container, and tails the container logs - very useful for debugging a recent code change